Legal tips for setting up your new business by We Love Pets Franchise Support Solicitor, Nicola Walker.

 ‘Spending a few hundred pounds on legal advice when starting up your business could prevent you having to pay thousands further down the line.’

-Nicola is the principal / solicitor at Walker Thomas Solicitors in London and also the recommended go-to-solicitor for We Love Pets franchisees.
+Nicola is the principal / solicitor at Walker Rose Solicitors in London and also the recommended go-to-solicitor for We Love Pets franchisees.

 We asked Nicola a few questions to find out all about her, to extract some insiders tips and to help you get to know her a little more.